 A customer’s time is precious, and so is yours.
-Let’s get right into everything you’ll want to know about average handle time and how it connects to the customer experience.
+Average handle time is a key metric for contact center management and monitoring agent performance.
+Let’s get right into everything you need to know about average handle time, how it impacts the customer experience, and how to account for its limitations.

 Average handle time (AHT)

-Average handle time (AHT) is a metric that’s commonly used as a key performance indicator (KPI) for call centers.
-It represents the average length of contact for a customer on a call.
+Average handle time (AHT) is a metric that is often used as a key performance indicator (KPI) for call centers.
+It measures the average length of contact for a customer on a call.

 Why is average handle time important?

-66% of customers still typically resolve their issues with a company via telephone, according to our latest Customer Experience Trends Report — and AHT is an important KPI to stay on top of.
+66% of customers still typically resolve their issues with a company via telephone, according to the latest Zendesk Customer Experience Trends Report—which makes AHT is an important KPI to track.

 66% of customers still resolve issues with a company via telephone

-While it’s primarily referenced to gauge the duration of a customer's phone call, a company that takes an omnichannel approach to their customer service can use AHT to compare their phone support with other channels (like the duration of chats).
+While it’s primarily used to measure the durations of customer phone calls, a company that takes an omnichannel approach to their customer service can use AHT to compare their phone support AHT with other channels (like the duration of live chats).

 Here’s what’s accounted for in AHT: